First-time gun owners at risk for suicide, major study confirms

 The decision to buy a handgun for the first time is typically motivated by self-protection.
-But it also raises the purchaser’s risk of deliberately shooting him or herself by ninefold on average, with the danger most acute in the weeks after purchase, scientists reported Wednesday.
+But it also raises the purchasers’ risk of deliberately shooting themselves by ninefold on average, with the danger most acute in the weeks after purchase, scientists reported last week.
 The risk remains elevated for years, they said.

 The findings are from the largest analysis to date tracking individual, first-time gun owners and suicide for more than a decade.